The Spiritual Centre.co.uk

 9) Walking between Worlds

 Death is the end of the physical body and the transition of the etheric body into the afterlife.
 It involves a journey from this life to the next.
-Rowan will aid the etheric body in its transition from one life into the next.
+The Rowan Tree aids the etheric body in its transition, supporting the passage between one state of being and another.

-Elysium is made accessible with a talisman made of rowan, travelling west to the sunset and beyond the tumultuous seas.
-It will be Cronos who will step into the light and welcome you to Elysium.
+Elysium becomes accessible with a talisman made of rowan, travelling west to the sunset and beyond the tumultuous seas.
+It is there, at the meeting of light and horizon, that Cronos steps forward, welcoming the traveller into that peaceful realm.

-Harmony is fostered by the rowan tree, which possesses the remarkable ability to create a state where energies converge and blend as one.
+Harmony is fostered by the Rowan Tree, which enables a state where energies converge and blend as one.
 From the temple gardens of Tibet to the castle gardens of England, this tree promotes harmony within its surroundings.

 Winter, Earth, and the North are the elements that enable this tree to flourish; these essential components facilitate the easing of harmony in its vicinity.